flipmcf/CasterPak/Readme.md

     https://this_application/i/20220404/1251/1_5q8yua9n_1_rumb24fg_1.mp4/index_0_av.m3u8

 Each one of those url's above will be served by this application.
 We call them 'segment manifests'.
-This application will serve segement manifests and the actual segment data.
+This application will serve segment manifests and the actual segment data.

 If the m3u8 is available on-disk, it's served.
 Otherwise, it's created and saved

-it will provide an m3u8 'child' playlist of segments like so:
+it will provide a m3u8 'child' playlist of segments like so:

     #EXTM3U
     #EXT-X-TARGETDURATION:10